Saving Energy In Winter

 Manage Your Thermostat

 - Set your thermostat back a few degrees and dress a little warmer.
 Each degree you lower your thermostat will save about 2% on heating costs.
+We recommend setting it no lower than 55 degrees.

 - Lower the temperature on your thermostat when you are away or asleep.
 This simple step can have a big impact on your heating bills.
 If you have a heat pump, only lower the temperature by 3 degrees for maximum efficiency.
 If you have any other type of heat, consider turning the heat down to 63 degrees or lower at night and using extra blankets.

 - If you have a heat pump, let it run as needed.
-Ue a programmable thermostat to set the temperature to match your daily routine.
+Use a programmable thermostat to set the temperature to match your daily routine.
 A programmable thermostat will operate your system to maximize savings while keeping your house at the temperatures you want.

 Help Your Furnace Out